Scripture Reference: Acts 12:1-19

 Way to Introduce the Story:

 Before class write the letters “J” “O” and “Y” with large letters on the board.
-Explain to the children that these letters are an easy way to remember how to pray.
+Explain to the children that these letters are one easy way to remember how to pray.
 We should pray about Jesus (and the good things He has done) first because He is most important.
 Then we can pray about Others next so that God can help them.
 Lastly, you can pray about Yourself and the needs that you have.
 Sing “J-O-Y”— (sung to the tune of Jingle Bells) “J-O-Y, J-O-Y, This must surely be.
 Jesus first, yourself last, and others in between.”
 “At the end of class I hope that we can all pray together.
 Today we are going to learn about a time when the whole church prayed for Peter.
 Some amazing things happened when the church prayed together.”

 - When Peter was in prison, what was the church doing?
 Praying